ChristophSchmidl/DRL_Nanodegree_Navigation_Project/README.md

 ### Getting Started

-This repository was implemented with Python version Python 3.9.13.
-The following steps should enable you to reproduce and test the the implementations.
+This repository was implemented with Python version 3.9.13.
+The following steps should enable you to reproduce and test  the implementation.

 - Create a python virtual environment: ``python -m venv venv``
 - Activate the virtual environment: ``source venv/bin/activate`` (if you are using Linux/Ubuntu)